yzhan-met/nlnz-opendata/docs/index.md

-# Welcome to NLNZ Open Data Category
+# Welcome to NLNZ Open Data

-For full documentation visit .
+This portal provides a brief version of NLNZ Open Data (e.g., Digital NZ, Papers Past) )along with some hands-on examples.
+For more information, please visit their main webpages.

-## Commands
+## Description

 TBD

-## Project layout
+## Projects

   TBD